luuquangtrung/luuquangtrung.github.io/_pages/about.md

 and postdoctoral fellow at the [University of Avignon](https://lia.univ-avignon.fr/) and the [French National Centre for Scientific Research](https://www.cnrs.fr/en) (LAAS-CNRS), Toulouse, France, France (2021 - 2023).

-I serve as the co-coordinator for the Industry Communities of the
-<a href="/assets/pdf/NGNI_TC_Newsletter_Issue1.pdf">IEEE ComSoc Next-Generation Networking and Internet Technical Committee (NGNI-TC)</a>.
+I serve as a reviewer for many top-tier international journals and as a reviewer and TPC member for several flagship international conferences in networking, computer science, and telecommunications.
+Since 2026, I have also been serving as the co-coordinator for the Industry Communities of the <a href="/assets/pdf/NGNI_TC_Newsletter_Issue1.pdf">IEEE ComSoc Next-Generation Networking and Internet Technical Committee (NGNI-TC)</a>.

 Curriculum vitæ:
 <a href="/assets/pdf/luu_cv_en.pdf">{english}</a>
 <a href="/assets/pdf/luu_cv_fr.pdf">{français}</a>
 <a href="https://cv.hal.science/quang-trung-luu">{cv-hal}</a>

+My official page at L2S: <a href="https://l2s.centralesupelec.fr/u/luu-quang-trung-2/">{url}</a>

 <!-- <a href="https://centralesupelec-my.sharepoint.com/:f:/g/personal/quangtrung_luu_centralesupelec_fr/IgACKiLY60kqSb3rBLRB6rHjASmqe6abGbw-kiC5xNJ6_5U?e=WymBXg">[PDF]</a>
  -->